-When looking at the circled exhibit at right, during this attempt, a breath flow of 0.15 L/sec or more had not been reached when the subject stopped blowing as indicated by the fact that the flow curve never gets above the dotted minimum breath flow line.
+When looking at the circled exhibit at right, it can be seen that a breath flow of 0.15 L/sec or more had not been reached when the subject stopped blowing.
+This is indicated by the fact that the flow curve never gets above the dotted minimum breath flow line.
 In this particular example the subject should have been instructed to blow harder.
-The displayed breath volume in this case would have been 0.01.
+The displayed breath volume in this case would have been 0.0L.